This Easy Strawberry Sorbet recipe is a fresh and fruity frozen treat and you don’t need an ice cream maker to make it!

-Strawberry Sorbet is a wonderful treat to enjoy during the spring.
-I consider ice cream to be much more “summery” and while a sorbet is amazing during hot summer days, it’s so fresh and bursting with flavor that I think it make a lovely choice as you say goodbye to winter and hello to flowers and sunny days.
+Strawberry Sorbet is an easy dessert that you’ll want to start making as soon as springtime hits.
+It’s so fresh and bursting with flavor that I think it make a lovely choice as you say goodbye to winter and hello to flowers and sunny days.

 If you don’t have an ice cream maker, you will be happy to know that I am going to show you how this can be done WITHOUT an ice cream maker.
 I do happen to have an ice cream maker, but to be honest….I think it’s a pain.
 I’m at a point that I want to get a new one, but I’m not quite sure which one I want to get so I haven’t jumped into buying another one.
 So, I’m skipping the ice cream maker and going to show you how this can be made without one.